steven-msk/Soulbound/README.md

 # Soulbound - Prototype

-This repository contains the early-stage prototype of Soulbound, a solo-developed RPG inspired by games like Terraria, Hollow Knight and Undertale.
+This repository contains the early-stage prototype of Soulbound, a solo-developed RPG inspired by Terraria, Hollow Knight and Undertale.
 It serves as the foundation for gameplay systems, architecture, and experimentation before moving into the full production phase.

 ---